link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 It's important to recognize that different types of namespaces serve distinct purposes and operate independently.
 Each namespace type helps segregate a particular aspect of the system.
-A process can be run within specific combinations of namespaces to achieve desired isolation.

 For example, `Process 1` could be placed in: